alexdolskii/UMA-tools/README.md

     - chmod +x code/thickness_analysis.py

 ### Step 5: Installing OrientationPy (v3+)
+The program requires a version higher than the one available via pip.
+Therefore, it needs to be installed via git (version 0.3.0 is used here).
+The official website is: https://epfl-center-for-imaging.gitlab.io/orientationpy/introduction.html

 1. Clone the Repository.
 Download the  code for OrientationPy:
     - git clone https://gitlab.com/epfl-center-for-imaging/orientationpy.git
 2. Enter the cloned directory: